LTL:S-Labor

 The sub-project "PUdL - Perceiving and promoting participatory teaching cultures in digital learning communities" aims to develop and test digitally supported learning modules for a participatory teaching culture.
 In this context, an online portal is to be created or used in which scientifically tested teaching modules are implemented.
 Among other things, videos, podcasts, apps and self-learning tools will be used, which are dedicated to the topics of "learning-promoting classroom communication", "self-responsible learning" and "feedback culture" in the classroom.
 The digital learning modules will be tested in an iterative process and in cooperation with representatives of school practice and various state institutes and scientifically evaluated as part of a design-based research approach.
 The implementation of the participatory teaching approaches will be scientifically monitored at selected partner schools.

-In cooperation with University Kassel (Prof. Dr. Frank Lipowsky)External link, lessons of different subjects are being videotaped at primary and secondary schools throughout Germany.
-The aim of the project is to address quality of teaching in teacher education and professional development with examples of best practice and make them, together with additional material (scientific sources, lesson materials), accessible to teaching education on a digital learning platform.
+In cooperation with the University of Kassel Universität Kassel (Prof. Dr. Frank Lipowsky)External link videos of lessons in various subjects were produced at primary and secondary schools throughout Germany.
+The aim of the project is to use selected sequences of good practice examples to address teaching quality as part of initial and in-service teacher training and to make them available in digital form with additional materials (scientific sources, teaching materials) on a teaching and learning platform for teacher training.

 • Dialogic teaching in further education (T-SEDA)